 Here’s how it works.
 Just snap a disc on the DVD Rewinder spindle, press the button and watch in wonder as your disc spins in reverse thanks to the “Centripetal Velocity Spindle.”
 Centripetal… what?
 Don’t worry, “Centripetal Velocity Spindle” is just a fancy way to say the “spinning thing.”

-In all seriousness, my friend’s wife found out that you don’t actually have to rewind DVDs before returning them to Blockbuster the hard way.
+In all seriousness, in the mid-2000s, my friend’s wife found out that you don’t actually have to rewind DVDs before returning them to Blockbuster the hard way.
 He caught her sitting on the floor by the TV watching the movie on rewind.
 So chances are, you’ll be able to fool a few people with this great gag gift.

 To complete the illusion, the DVD Rewinder plays a “rewind” sound while it spins discs backwards.
-You can also record your own “rewind” sound which provides unending possibilities for trickery.
+You can also record your own “rewind” sound, which provides unending possibilities for trickery.
 So buy your less-technical friends a DVD Rewinder, and sit back and enjoy the show.

 DVD Rewinder Features